 The issue was printed by Lowe-Martin on Tullis Russell paper using seven-colour lithography and released as panes of 16 Permanent stamps, each measuring 40 millimetres by 32 millimetres (horizontal) and with general tagging along three sides.

 In the two-stamp se-tenant format, illustrated by Suzanne Duranceau, the two men are seen in profile with their facial expressions depicting mutual respect.

 “The stamp is printed in lithography but with an intaglio feel, a technique that gives the two men equal weight,” said Alain Leduc, then stamp design manager.

 The background of the Brock stamp (SC #2554) shows a European settlement as it would have looked in 1812.
 Chief Tecumseh is shown with encampments scattered around him, indicating more than one tribe has taken to arms under his command.

 “The setting is a visual representation of the motivation for each man—this is what they were fighting for,” said stamp designer Susan Scott.
 “And the body of water speaks to the dominance of the British naval power.”

-An official first-day cover was cancelled in Tecumseh, Ont.
+An official first-day cover was serviced with a cancel from Tecumseh, Ont.